magnoeasy/easybuilder/english.md

 ## Box 📦
 ![image](https://user-images.githubusercontent.com/81401104/116139702-afdcc900-a6ac-11eb-8314-3a977ca34b4e.png)

-With this component you can create sections within the form, to organize the components that will be within it and perform joint functionality (of visibility rules, for example).
+With this component, you can create sections within the form, to organize the components that will be in it and perform joint functionality (of visibility rules, for example).

 This will save you time when editing the "Properties of Field" sections, for example, by creating view rules for the entire set of components inside the groupbox.

 Select the "Box" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen (If it doesn't, just click on the field you just dropped).

 ![image](./BuilderImages/Boxgif.gif)